aed3/poke-sim/DESIGN_SPEC.md

 ## Main Type Descriptions
 Same as the function, this is the minimum requirement for certain types
 ### Battle Scenario
-Information about the entire battle state that can change within one turn
+The information about the entire battle state that can change within one turn:
 - Current field and side effect
 - Current teams of both opponents
 - Whether it represents the beginning or middle of a turn